 If you’re trying to purchase a new vehicle, you cannot purchase physical damage coverage, also known as comprehensive and collision coverage, when your insurance carrier is unable to bind coverage.

 It doesn’t take a record-breaking hurricane season to result in a serious storm.
 Even a weak tropical storm hitting the U.S. can have a major impact.

 “Hopefully, you are reading this when no storms have been forecasted.
 That gives you a chance to contact your insurance carrier ASAP and make sure you have proper coverages in place,” said Price.

-“The ‘official’ season actually runs from June 1 to November 30.
-We predict that’s about half of the year, and too long to leave the possibility of storm damage and destruction of your home and property to chance,” said Price.
+“Hurricanes are active for about half the year, and that’s too long to leave the possibility of storm damage and destruction of your home and property to chance,” said Price.